-Here is the best French croissant recipe by the French master pâtissier Cédric Grolet.
-In his French patisserie cookbook Opéra, Cédric Grolet, who was named the world’s best pastry chef in 2018, shares his accessible recipe for the French croissant.
-It’s the perfect croissant recipe for amateur home chefs or more experienced pâtissiers.
-For more recipes by French pastry chefs, see my article on the best French pastry books of all time.
+Here’s the best French croissant recipe from the amazing French master pâtissier, Cédric Grolet!
+In his cookbook Opéra, Cédric—who was named the world’s best pastry chef in 2018—shares his easy-to-follow recipe for French croissants.
+Whether you’re just starting out in the kitchen or have some experience under your belt, this recipe is perfect for you.
+If you’re craving more recipes from top French pastry chefs, be sure to check out my article on the best French pastry books of all time.

-The croissant, this golden crescent filled with paper-thin layers of pastry, is deeply associated with French culture.
-But did you know this French viennoiserie is actually from Austria (Vienna)?
-Indeed, the croissant began as the Austrian kipfel and became French the moment people started making it with puffed pastry (“pâte feuilletée” in French) —which is a French innovation.
-If you order a kipfel in Austria or Germany today, you’ll likely be handed a crescent-shaped pastry.
+The croissant, with its golden crescent shape and delicate, flaky layers, is a true symbol of French culture.
+But did you know this iconic treat actually hails from Austria (Vienna)?
+The croissant began as the Austrian kipfel and became a French favorite when bakers started making it with puff pastry (pâte feuilletée), which is a French creation.
+If you order a kipfel in Austria or Germany today, you’ll still get a crescent-shaped pastry, though it’s not quite the same as the French version.

-How to Make Proper French Croissants
+How to Make Delicious French Croissants

-3. How to make beurre de tourage
+3. How to Make Your Own Beurre de Tourage

 The French Croissant Recipe by Cédric Grolet